Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13584: bent, bigger vessel
 - 135A2: shield from inside, spear→Bronze Age sword
 - 135A5: sit on heel
-- 135B6: more detailed foreigner captive: TWENTY
+- 135B6: more detailed foreigner captive
 - 135C0: noticed a trouble (sent to Unicode), JSesh A216C is actually C8 rather than C0
 - 135C2: other legs, need C3
 - 135C8: see C0